 They see this promising result in the SERP.

-So they click it!
-And they see my blog article on the topic.
+If they click it, they see my blog article on the topic.

-My goal with that h1 is to promise them what they came looking for — some straightforward but risky SEO tactics that could boost their traffic.
+My goal with that H1 tag is to promise them what they came looking for: some straightforward but risky SEO tactics that could boost their traffic.